Roman Mysteries (TV series)

 Roman Mysteries is a television series based on the series of children's historical novels by Caroline Lawrence.
+It aired on CBBC from 2007 to 2008.
 It is reportedly the most expensive British children's TV series to date at £1 million per hour.

 The series began filming in June 2006 in Malta, Tunisia and Bulgaria, and was first broadcast from 8 May 2007.
 The series is divided into "scrolls", each based on one book, starting with The Secrets of Vesuvius.
 The stories are told in the same order as the book series, except for book 6, The Twelve Tasks of Flavia Gemina, which is transposed to the second series.
 Books 11 and 12 were not adapted, and the series ends with the adaptation of Book 13.
 Each scroll consists of two half-hour episodes.
 The first scroll guest-starred Simon Callow as Pliny the Elder.

 On 22 May 2007, after just two episodes, Anne Foy announced on CBBC on BBC One that the show has been postponed due to recent events in the news and would return later in the year on CBBC on BBC One.
 Since "The Pirates of Pompeii" was about children being kidnapped, the postponement was most likely due to the then recent disappearance of Madeleine McCann.
 On 19 June the series began broadcasting again from the beginning.

 Filming for the second series began on 13 August 2007 and the second series was first broadcast from 8 July 2008.

 The series has been successful internationally, and both series have been released on DVD.